 The transport sector has always been the most challenging for renewables in terms of market penetration.
-Renewables represent 6% of EU total energy consumption (16.376 kilotonnes of oil equivalent) in transport, 81% of which is provided by biofuels in 2015.
+Renewables represent 7,6% of EU total energy consumption (17.240 kilotonnes of oil equivalent) in transport, 89% of which is provided by biofuels in 2017.
 It is rather challenging to foresee how biofuels (in particular first generation biofuels) will continue to develop, as recent EU legislation established a quota for these biofuels.
 EU statistics on renewables in transport can also be misleading regarding the actual level of production as multiple counting rules are applied according to the EU renewable energy directive.
 Looking more in details, biofuel market is driven by biodiesel and bioethanol.
 Biodiesel was the first biofuel developed and used in the EU in the transport sector in the 1990s.
-EU remains the world’s largest biodiesel producer and consumed 13.965 million liters in 2016.
-In comparison, bioethanol consumption in 2016 reached 5.170 million liters for an actual production of 5.050 million liters.
+EU remains the world’s largest biodiesel producer and consumed 12.500 Ktoe in 2017.
+In comparison, bioethanol consumption in 2017 reached 2.812 Ktoe for an actual production of 2.416 Ktoe.

-78% of bioethanol was for fuel consumption.
-Other markets, such as beverages and industrial applications each represented 11% of the 5.2 billion litres production.
+81% of bioethanol was for fuel consumption.
+Other markets, such as beverages and industrial applications each represented 9% and 10% respectively of the 5.84 billion litres production.